Self-Medication Tax System × Points|Stacking Cashback and Tax Savings, vs. the Medical-Expense Deduction

 Japan's self-medication tax system lets you potentially get an income deduction at tax filing — saving tax — when you buy a certain amount or more of eligible OTC medicines (switch OTC, etc.) at drugstores.
 Since it's an alternative to the medical-expense deduction, even people without large medical bills can sometimes use it.
 Combined with points, the two-stage play works well: pay for eligible medicines with a cashback method to get payment cashback while saving tax via the deduction.

 As a major premise here, though, keep in mind that the real gain is "using necessary medicines appropriately," not buying medicines you don't need for points or tax savings.
 This system can't be combined with the medical-expense deduction (it's a choice between them), and it has requirements such as having had a certain health check or vaccination.
 Whether something is eligible, and which is more favorable, varies by individual, so it's safest to confirm with National Tax Agency information or a tax accountant.
-This article organizes the mechanism, checking eligible products, choosing between this and the medical-expense deduction, combining with payment cashback, and the filing flow.
+This article organizes the mechanism, checking eligible products, choosing between this and the medical-expense deduction, which payment to use, and the filing flow.
 For the medical-expense deduction see the medical-expense deduction guide, for filing the tax-filing guide, and for drugstores the drugstore guide.

 The Mechanism and the "Two-Stage Gain"